-The iMac debuted 20 years ago this week.
+The iMac debuted 20 years ago.
 It’s not hyperbole to say that it’s the computer that saved Apple and set the stage for Apple’s ascendance to becoming the biggest tech company in the world.
 All that said, Apple’s lost something in the translation – while the iMac is still a fixture in Apple’s product line, it lacks some essential qualities of that first model.
 Its personality has changed.
 The iMac has gotten harder.
 It’s lost the sense of whimsy, fun, and wonder that made the first iMac such a joy to use.

 The iMac made computers fun…again